 Cats today eat a commercial diet of either dry food or canned, which is a far cry from their diet in the wild.
-While a huge amount of money has been spent in research by cat food companies, there is a growing sentiment that commercial diets aren’t all they have been cracked up to be.
+While a considerable amount of money has been spent in research by cat food companies, there is a growing sentiment that commercial diets aren’t all they have been cracked up to be.
 While I am not personally a fan of re-creating their diet and feeding rodents to my cats, I do think where possible, pet owners should try to at least move closer towards a natural diet for their cat, and that includes feeding them raw meaty bones.

-Dental hygiene – Raw bones are natures way of keeping your cat’s teeth clean.
+- Dental hygiene – Raw bones are natures way of keeping your cat’s teeth clean.
 If the teeth aren’t cleaned regularly, plaque (a sticky film) builds up on the teeth.
 Over time, this hardens and becomes tartar.
 Tartar causes the gums to become inflamed, and over time will move below the gums.
 Bacteria in the plaque cause an immune response, which results in damage to the bones supporting the teeth.
-When the cat chews a raw meaty bone, he macerates flesh and bone using his molars, the food is ground into pieces which are then small enough for him to swallow.
+When the cat chews a raw meaty bone, he macerates flesh and bone using his molars, and the food is ground into pieces which are then small enough for him to swallow.
 This massages the gums, acts as a natural toothbrush, scraping the teeth which remove plaque and exercises the jaw.

-Salmonella – Pull skin off wings, which reduces the chances of salmonella infection.
-Only feed human grade meat which is fresh.
+- Salmonella – Pull the skin off wings, which reduces the chances of salmonella infection.
+Only feed fresh human grade meat.
 My rule is if it’s not fresh enough for me to eat, then I won’t feed it to my cats.
 Some people recommend freezing meat to kill the bacteria, but it appears that while a few bacteria may be killed, the majority will remain in a state of limbo (unable to reproduce, but not killed), until thawing.

-Splintering – Slivers of bone can become impaled in your cat’s mouth, throat or intestinal tract.
-This is greatly reduced if you feed raw bones only.
+- Splintering – Slivers of bone can become impaled in your cat’s mouth, throat or intestinal tract.
+This is significantly reduced if you feed raw bones only.